krakenjs/adaro/README.md

 * Removed the `layout:` option to render and in configuration
 * Dust is our own private instance, not global.
 If you load helpers, you must do it in the configuration of adaro.
 * We outright require dust.
-We will not use your application's instslled version.
+We will not use your application's installed version.
 * Dust ~2.7.1 is required.
 Dust minors are breaking changes, so those affect users of this module too.
 * Paths passed to the engine that are filesystem absolute paths will be used as is, and not resolved against the view root.
 * `dustjs-helpers` is not loaded for you automatically.
 Add it to your helpers configuration if you want it.
 Make sure you use a version compatible with the dustjs-linkedin that adaro uses.